devshareacademy/phaser-3-typescript-games-and-examples/games/warped-caves-demo/README.md

-# Phaser 3 TypeScript - TEMPLATE
+# Phaser 3 TypeScript - Warped Caves Phaser 2 Migration

-A Phaser 3 TypeScript implementation TEMPLATE.
+This project is a Phaser 3 migration of the awesome Warped Caves Phaser 2 demo that was created by <a href="https://ansimuz.itch.io/" target="_blank">ansimuz</a>.
+You can find the original demo for the Phaser 2 demo here: <a href="https://ansimuz.itch.io/warped-caves" target="_blank">Warped Caves Assets Demo</a>.

 ## Local Development